-After your baby is born you get a lot of handouts and information.
-It is really helpful to have a special place to store papers and write down all of the things you are told, because you are definitely not going to remember everything they tell you right before you are discharged and sent home.
+Both before your baby is born and after, you’ll probably get a lot of handouts and a lot of information.
+It’s really helpful to have a special place to store papers and write down all of the things you are told, because you’re most likely not going to remember everything they tell you right before you are discharged and sent home.

-I decided to use my notebook to also write down questions that I might think of at home so that I wouldn’t forget to ask them while at the pediatrician.
-I also used my notebook to write down when Little J ate, what side he at on, how long he ate for, and when he had wets and dirties.
+I also decided to use my notebook to write down questions that I might think of at home so that I wouldn’t forget to ask them while we were at the pediatrician.
+And for the first few months, I also recorded when my babies ate, when we bathed them, and how many wet and dirty diapers they had.

 The folder is really handy because you get a lot of paperwork at the hospital and instead of shoving it all in your bag, you can nicely store it in your folder and keep it organized so that when you get home you know exactly where to look for that handout on immunizations.
 If you decide to go to baby classes at the hospital you can also use the notebook and folder for information you get there.

 23. Get a package of milk freezer bags

 I actually didn’t even think about using these for what I’m going to tell you, but I wish I would have because it would have helped a lot.
 If you are going to have a pump, having a box of milk storage freezer bags is really helpful.

 Sometimes baby decides he doesn’t want to eat on one side and you get engorged and it’s miserable.
 It’s super handy to have some milk freezer bags so you can pump and then save the milk that you pump so that later, if you are going to be away from your baby, there is some milk for him ready in the freezer.